-It’s easy to find amusement at Colorado’s many fun parks: theme, water, aerial, adventure parks, as well as alpine coasters and slides.
-Soar high above the city in downtown Denver at Elitch Gardens, get drenched on hair-raising water rides at Water World or fly down an alpine slide in the Rockies.
-Read our amusement blog.
+It’s easy to find amusement at Colorado’s many fun parks: theme, water, aerial, and adventure parks, as well as alpine coasters and slides.
+Soar high above the city in downtown Denver at Elitch Gardens, get drenched on hair-raising water rides at Water World, or fly down an alpine slide in the Rockies.

 Axe throwing is among Colorado’s most unique activities for keeping things interesting.
-Both Denver and Colorado Springs boasts axe throwing locations, some of which either have a beer bar inside or allow you to bring your own brews.
+Both Denver and Colorado Springs boast axe-throwing locations, some of which either have a beer bar inside or allow you to bring your own brews.

 Most of the bigger towns throughout Colorado will feature a recreation center of sorts.
 Most are geared towards fitness, with large gyms, swimming pools, sports fields or courts, such as tennis or racquetball, perhaps even a climbing wall.
 Some feature an area dedicated to children’s play.

 Some attractions are so good they only last part of the year.
 The Snow Fort atop Keystone is one prime example.
 Another is The Ultimate Taxi, which is seen throughout the summer and winter, but reservations are required.

 Whether you’re just sightseeing, out for lunch, or want to take a hike, these gondola rides and chairlifts do the trick.
 They generally welcome pedestrians throughout the summer and wintertime.
 Most charge a fee and have restaurants and trails at the top.

 Most people’s first thought of something to do in Colorado is not ripping down a roller coaster or getting drenched at a water park.
 However, thanks to several great theme parks, this is something every visitor and local alike, can enjoy.